NCrashed/mutinynet-indexer/README.md

 # Mutiny signet indexer

+## Demo Assumptions

+- The syncing process **DOES** include fork detection and a proper reorganization algorithm to track the chain with the largest accumulated PoW.
+However, the demo **DOESN’T** deactivate any previously scanned transactions that are later dropped.
+That aspect is beyond the scope of this demo.

+- I have made some bold assumptions about the structure of vault transactions.
+For instance:
+  - The open transaction always uses the 3rd output for locking collateral, while other transaction types use the 1st output for collateral.
+  - Collateral is always placed in the transaction’s first input.
+  - Each transaction includes only one vault operation.

+- The estimation of UNIT token amounts is based on balance changes.
+After extensive testing, I’ve found that this approach doesn’t fully reflect reality.
+A better solution would involve inspecting outputs that include inscriptions, which is well beyond the scope of this demo.

 ## Hacking process

 You will need the [Nix](nixos.org) package manager in your `PATH`.
 Other system deps and toolchains will be fetched by the nix.